Collectors Club of Chicago

-The origins of the Collectors Club of Chicago (CCC) are traced to the informal meetings during the 1920s of specialized collectors residing in the Chicago area.
+The Collectors Club of Chicago (CCC) began with informal meetings in the 1920s of specialized collectors residing in the Chicago area.

-The CCC was incorporated in accordance with the General Not For Profit Corporation Act on October 13, 1928 in the State of Illinois, with nine members being named directors and with meetings being conducted in members' homes.
+The CCC was incorporated as a not-for-profit in Illinois.

 Meetings continued at members' homes until World War II, at which time the meetings lapsed.
-On Sunday, November 26, 1944, a reorganization meeting of the then-charter-named "Chicago Collectors Club" was held at the home of Maj.
-Max G. Johl.
-Today's CCC is the result of that reorganization effort.
+On Sunday, November 26, 1944, a reorganization meeting of the then-charter-named "Chicago Collectors resulted in the CCC.

-In 1967, CCC member Richard McPherren Cabeen offered the Collectors Club of Chicago his four-level brownstone home, located in Chicago's downtown "Gold Coast" area at 1029 North Dearborn Street.
-His offer was accepted, and the building has served as the CCC Clubhouse since.
+In 1967 CCC member Richard McPherren Cabeen donated his four-level brownstone home in Chicago's downtown "Gold Coast" on North Dearborn Street to be the CCC Clubhouse.

-Because of the foresight of the Chicago-area's philatelic fraternity during the formative years, the current CCC membership enjoys the privileges and benefits of a permanent clubhouse building, a comprehensive philatelic library, and the opportunity to socialize monthly or more frequently with fellow collectors having similar interests.

-Membership in the Collectors Club of Chicago is by invitation only and is ratified by current membership.
+Membership in the club is by invitation only and is ratified by current membership.

 Publications

-In late 2017, the Collectors Club of Chicago and author Hugh Feldman were awarded top honors for "U.S. Contract Mail Routes by Railroad (1832-1875)" at the Auktionshaus Christoph Gaertner awards ceremony held at MonacoPhil.
+In late 2017, the Collectors Club of Chicago and author Hugh Feldman were awarded top honors for "U.S. Contract Mail Routes by Railroad (1832–1875)" at the Auktionshaus Christoph Gaertner awards ceremony held at MonacoPhil.
 It was the 5th Annual C.G.
 International Philatelic Promotion Awards competition.

-In summer 2019 in Omaha, author Dr. Yamil Kouri, Jr., won the Literature Grand and Large Gold awards in the American Philatelic Society's StampShow Literature Competition for his book Under Three Flags - The Postal History of the Spanish-Cuban / American War (1895-1898).
+In summer 2019 in Omaha, author Dr. Yamil Kouri, Jr., won the Literature Grand and Large Gold awards in the American Philatelic Society's StampShow Literature Competition for his book Under Three Flags - The Postal History of the Spanish-Cuban / American War (1895–1898).
 The book was published by the Collectors Club of Chicago.